joglomedia/LEMPer/README.md

 </p>

 <p align="center">
-LEMPer stands for Linux, Engine-X (Nginx), MariaDB and PHP installer written in Bash script.
-This is just a small toolset (a bunch collection of scripts) that usually I use to deploy and manage LEMP stack on Debian/Ubuntu server.
+LEMPer stands for Linux, Engine-X (Nginx), MariaDB and PHP installer written in Bash script, also known as LEMP / LNMP installer.
+This is just a small toolset (a bunch collection of scripts) that I use to deploy and manage LEMP stack on Debian and Ubuntu server.
 LEMPer is crafted to support wide-range PHP framework & CMS.
-It is available as <em>Free Alternative</em> to control panel such as cPanel, Plesk, CloudWays, Ploi, RunCloud, ServerPilot, etc.
+It is available as <em>Free Alternative</em> to the paid control panel such as cPanel, Plesk, CloudWays, Ploi, RunCloud, ServerPilot, etc.
 </p>

 ## Features